topherchris420/orpheus-resonance-protocol/README.md

 ## Production and security notes

-- The access terminal is a **client-side interaction gate**, not authentication.
 - For production deployment, enforce identity, authorization, and audit logging at an API/server layer.
 - Avoid processing sensitive biometric or regulated data exclusively in the frontend; use compliant backend controls and explicit consent workflows.
 - The Vite dev server binds to localhost by default.
 Use `npm run dev -- --host 0.0.0.0` only when intentionally testing on another device.